The Quote Looks Reasonable. Then the Bills Start.

 WordPress sites tend to slow down over time.
 Plugins accumulate.
 The database grows.
 Images are added without optimization.
 Caching configurations drift.

-According to Colorlib's 2026 site speed data, the average WordPress site loads in approximately 3.5 seconds — and that is the average, meaning many sites are significantly slower.
-A performance audit and optimization typically costs $1,000–$2,000 and needs to be repeated as the site evolves.
+A performance audit and optimization typically costs $500–$2,000, and needs to be repeated as the site evolves.

 The Rebuild Cost

-After 2–3 years, many WordPress sites reach a point where maintenance becomes more expensive than rebuilding.
-Plugins conflict with each other, the theme becomes outdated, the developer who built it is no longer available, and the codebase becomes difficult to work with.
+Industry research puts WordPress site lifespan at 2–3 years without consistent maintenance, extending to 4–5 years with proper care.
+After that, plugins conflict with each other, the theme becomes outdated, the original developer is no longer available, and the codebase becomes difficult to work with.

 The $5,000 site that seemed like a good deal now costs another $5,000–$8,000 to rebuild.
 And the cycle starts again.